Woodstown Central 9

-Woodstown Central 9 is a "Switcher" type steam locomotive, built in August 1942 by the American Locomotive Company's (ALCO) Schenectady Works.
+Woodstown Central 9 is a S155 class "Switcher" type steam locomotive, built in August 1942 by the American Locomotive Company's (ALCO) Schenectady Works.
 It is currently operated by the Woodstown Central Railroad (WCR) in New Jersey.
 The engine has had a history career spanning military service, freight hauling, and passenger excursions.

 History

 Revenue service

-The locomotive was built in October 1942 at the American Locomotive Company's Schenectady Works in Schenectady, New York as U.S. Army No. 4023.
-It was part of a wartime order of standardized steam locomotives designed to provide reliable service for domestic military bases and for training soldiers in railway operations.
+No. 9 was built in October 1942 at the American Locomotive Company's (ALCO) Schenectady Works in Schenectady, New York as U.S. Army No. 4023.
+It is classified as an S155 class and was part of a wartime order of standardized steam locomotives designed to provide reliable service for domestic military bases and for training soldiers in railway operations.
 No. 4023 was first assigned to Fort Dix, New Jersey, where it handled freight and training duties.
 It was later transferred to Fort Eustis, Virginia, the Army's principal railway training facility, and was renumbered to No. 616.
 At Fort Eustis, the locomotive was used extensively for instructional purposes, preparing U.S. Army railway units for service overseas during and after World War II until 1958, when it was retired from revenue service.

 That same year, the locomotive was sold to the Virginia Blue Ridge Railway (VBR), it arrived on property on August 15, 1958 and was renumbered to No. 9.
-It was placed into service on March 23, 1961 and operated in freight service until August 1, 1963, when it hauled the last scheduled steam-powered train on the railroad prior to its complete dieselization.
+It was placed into service on March 23, 1961 and operated in freight service alongside three sister engines until August 1, 1963, when it hauled the last scheduled steam-powered train on the railroad prior to its complete dieselization.
 Following this trip, the engine was stored in serviceable condition until it was sold in 1966.